ait-energy/iesopt/docs/pages/user_guides/qna/passive_charging.md

-# Passive charging of a borehole heat storage
+# Passive charging of an underground heat storage

 ## Intro